startwind/forrest/docs/commands/commands.md

 ## Commands

+- `commands:run` - Run a single command.
+[More information](commands_run.md)
 - `commands:list` - List all registered commands that can be run.
 [More information](commands_list.md)
-- `commands:run` - Run a single command.
-[More information](commands_run.md)
-- `commands:show` - Show a single command with all its details and steps that will be executed.
+- `commands:explain` - Show a single command with all its details and steps that will be executed.
+It also adds a detailed explanation of the command.
 - `commands:history` - Show the recent commands that were executed.

 ## Search Commands